-The trend of pharmacy practice show that the practice is becoming more patient oriented and no longer product based.
-The role of the pharmacist has shifted from the classical “lick, stick and pour” dispensary role to being an integrated member of the heath care team directly involved in patient care.
+The trend of pharmacy practice shows that the practice is becoming more patient-oriented and no longer product-based.
+The role of the pharmacist has shifted from the classical “lick, stick and pour” dispensary role to being an integrated member of the health care team directly involved in patient care.
 This challenge has brought about the emergence of clinical pharmacy in the curriculum and the introduction of the Doctor of Pharmacy (Pharm D.) programme to train clinically oriented pharmacists who will aid in providing rational pharmaceutical drug services.

 - Bender, G. A. (1960).
 Great Moments in Pharmacy.
 United States: Parke, Davis & Company.